 Barbara L. Knox, MD Print Friendly PageFaculty, University of Wisconsin School of Medicine and Public Health

-Dr. Knox’s mission for the UW Children’s Hospital Child Protection Program is to ensure the safety and well-being of infants, children and adolescents from throughout Wisconsin, Northern Illinois and Eastern Iowa.
+Dr. Knox’s mission for the American Family Children's Hospital Child Protection Program is to ensure the safety and well-being of infants, children and adolescents from throughout Wisconsin, Northern Illinois and Eastern Iowa.
 She cares for children who have been or are suspected of being victims of physical abuse, sexual abuse, neglect and factitious illness by proxy.
 She also provides medical review of child abuse cases for social services agencies, law enforcement and prosecutors.
 Her research interests include use of telemedicine for assistance with remote-guided colposcopic exams, and telemedicine for regional child abuse evaluations.

 UW Health Clinics